vidispine/hull/hull/README.md

       app.kubernetes.io/name: hull-test
   template:
     metadata:
+      annotations:
+        default_annotation_1: Default Annotation 1
+        default_annotation_2: Specific Object Annotation 2
+        general_custom_annotation_1: General Custom Annotation 1
+        general_custom_annotation_2: Default Annotation 2
+        general_custom_annotation_3: Specific Object Annotation 3
+        specific_annotation_1: Specific Object Annotation 1
+        specific_annotation_2: Specific Template Annotation 2 # this annotation was added only
+                                                              # for the pod template's metadata
       labels:
         app.kubernetes.io/component: nginx
         app.kubernetes.io/instance: RELEASE-NAME
         app.kubernetes.io/managed-by: Helm
         app.kubernetes.io/name: hull-test
         app.kubernetes.io/part-of: undefined
-        app.kubernetes.io/version: "1"
+        app.kubernetes.io/version: 1.20.0
+        default_label_1: Default Label 1
+        default_label_2: Specific Object Label 2
+        general_custom_label_1: General Custom Label 1
+        general_custom_label_2: Default Label 2
+        general_custom_label_3: Specific Object Label 3
-        helm.sh/chart: hull-test-1
+        helm.sh/chart: hull-test-1.20.1
+        specific_label_1: Specific Object Label 1
+        specific_label_2: Specific Template Label 2 # this label was added only
+                                                    # for the pod template's metadata
     spec:
       containers:
       - env: []
         envFrom: []
         image: nginx:1.14.2
         name: nginx
-        ports: []
+        ports:
+        - containerPort: 80
+          name: http
         volumeMounts: []
+      imagePullSecrets: {}
       initContainers: []
-      serviceAccountName: release-name-hull-test-default
+      serviceAccountName: release-name-hull-test-default # the dynamically created name
       volumes: []
 ```
-This is a deployment with standard metadata auto-created and a service account associated with the deployment specified by only a few lines of YAML in the `values.yaml`.
+Read below on how to utilise the features of the HULL library to the best effect.
 ## Testing and installing a chart

 To test or install a chart the standard Helm v3 tooling is usable.
 See also the Helm documentation at the [Helm website](https://helm.sh).

-### Test a chart:

-To inspect the outcome of a specific `values.yaml` configuration you can render the templates which would be deployed to Kubernetes and inspect them with the below command adapted to your needs:

-  `<PATH_TO_HELM_V3_BINARY> template --debug --namespace <CHART_RELEASE_NAMESPACE> --kubeconfig <PATH_TO_K8S_CLUSTER_KUBECONFIG> -f <PATH_TO_SYSTEM_SPECIFIC_VALUES_YAML> --output-dir <PATH_TO_OUTPUT_DIRECTORY> <PATH_TO_CHART_DIRECTORY>`

-### Install or upgrade a release:

-Installing or upgrading a chart using HULL follows the standard procedures for every Helm chart:

-  `<PATH_TO_HELM_V3_BINARY> upgrade --install --debug --create-namespace --atomic --namespace <CHART_RELEASE_NAMESPACE> --kubeconfig <PATH_TO_K8S_CLUSTER_KUBECONFIG> -f <PATH_TO_SYSTEM_SPECIFIC_VALUES_YAML> <RELEASE_NAME> <PATH_TO_CHART_DIRECTORY>`

 ## Creating and configuring chart

 The tasks of creating and configuring a HULL based helm chart can be considered as two sides of the same coin.
 Both sides interact with the same interface (the HULL library) to specify the objects that should be created.
 The task from a creators/maintainers perspective is foremeost to provide the ground structure for the objects that make up the particular application which is to be wrapped in a helm chart.
 The consumer of the chart is tasked with appropriately adding his system specific context to the ground structure wherein he has the freedom to change and even add objects as needed to achieve his goals.
 At deploy time the creators base structure is merged with the consumers system-specific yaml file to build the complete configuration.
 Interacting via the same library interface fosters common understanding of how to work with the library on both sides and can eliminate most of the tedious copy&paste creation and examination heavy configuration processes.

 So all that is needed to create a helm chart based on HULL is a standard scaffolded helm chart directory structure.
-Add the HULL library chart as a subchart, copy the `hull_init.yaml` from the HULL library chart to your parent Helm charts `/templates` folder.
+Add the HULL library chart as a subchart, copy the `hull.yaml` from the HULL library chart to your parent Helm charts `/templates` folder.
 Then just configure the default objects to deploy via the `values.yaml` and you are done.
 There is no limit as to how many objects of whatever type you create for your products deployment.

 But besides allowing to define complex objects and their relations with HULL you could also use it to wrap simple Kubernetes Objects you would otherwise either deploy via kubectl (being out of line from the management perspective with helm releases) or have to write a significant amnount of boilerplate to achieve this.